claytonpeterson/dialog-to-xml/README.md

 # dialog-to-xml

-A command line tool for creating "bethesda-like" dialogs
+A terminal tool for creating "bethesda-like" dialogs

 This program requires python 2.7.